 If you can help financially, we are always in need of donations to pay for veterinary care for our dachshunds.
-Since we are volunteer-run, and have many of our services (like web hosting) donated, our non-veterinary expenses are extremely low.
+Since we are volunteer-run, and have many of our services donated or bartered, our non-veterinary expenses are extremely low.
+And because we are 501C3, your donations are tax-deductible!
 Our policy is that 90% of our funds raised go to medical care, but the reality is closer to 95%.
-Contact sherryaden (at) bellsouth.net if you have any questions about donating.
+Contact our Treasurer, Kim — kahembree (at) gmail (dot) com if you have any questions about donating.
 You can donate via the paypal button below, or mail a check to our treasurer’s office at

 DREAM of GA Inc.